 - In March 2015, the US State Department issued its Honduras Travel Warning.
 While crime and violence are serious issues throughout Honduras, its Government lacks enough resources to effectively protect tourists, to investigate and prosecute.
 The local police lack enough vehicles and even fuel to properly respond and assist.
 Members of the police have been arrested, charged and convicted for criminal activities.

 - The travel warning suggests while ashore, passengers to avoid wearing any jewelry (valuables in general), displaying cash or credit cards, walking at night, walking alone on beaches, car traveling with the windows up and the doors locked.

 Another major crime issue is drug trafficking.
-There are unofficial statements that cruise ships are used on "regular basis" for smuggling cocaine and marijuana, in amounts between 3 and 30 kg.
-Most drug smuggling incidents are reported on Transatlantic repositioning cruise ships crossing the Atlantic Ocean between South America and Europe.
-Another "favorable" drug smuggle destination is the Western Caribbean (roundtrips from Florida), which include stops in Honduras, Jamaica and Mexico, from where the drugs are smuggled into the US.
+There are unofficial statements that cruise ships are used on "regular basis" for smuggling cocaine and marijuana, in amounts between 3-30 kg.
+Most drug smuggling incidents are reported on Transatlantic repositioning cruise ships crossing the Atlantic Ocean between South America and Europe (Italy).
+Another "favorable" drug smuggle destination is Western Caribbean (roundtrips from Florida), with stops in Honduras, Jamaica, Mexico, from where drugs are smuggled into the US.